-August 31, 2018 - Mary Ellen Stanek, CFA, Chief Investment Officer; Warren Pierson, CFA, Deputy Chief Investment Officer; and Duane McAllister, CFA, Senior Portfolio Manager, offer their perspectives on the municipal market as the firm’s newest funds – the Baird Short-Term Municipal Bond Fund and Baird Core Intermediate Municipal Bond Fund - celebrate their three-year anniversary.
+August 31, 2018 - Mary Ellen Stanek, CFA, Chief Investment Officer; Warren Pierson, CFA, Deputy Chief Investment Officer; and Duane McAllister, CFA, Senior Portfolio Manager, offer their mid-year perspectives on the municipal market as the firm’s newest funds – the Baird Short-Term Municipal Bond Fund and Baird Core Intermediate Municipal Bond Fund - celebrate their three-year anniversary.

 Investors should consider the investment objectives, risks, charges and expenses of each fund carefully before investing.
 This and other information is found in the prospectus and summary prospectus.
 For a prospectus or summary prospectus, contact Baird directly at 866-442-2473 or contact your Financial Advisor.